Timothy Harrington

-Timothy Charles Harrington (1851 – 12 March 1910), born in Castletownbere, County Cork, was an Irish journalist, barrister, nationalist politician and Member of Parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland.
-As a member of the Irish Parliamentary Party he represented Westmeath from February 1883 to November 1885.
+Timothy Charles Harrington (1851 – 12 March 1910) was an Irish journalist, barrister, nationalist politician and Member of Parliament (MP) in the House of Commons of the United Kingdom.

+Biography

+He was born in Castletownbere, County Cork in 1851; son of Denis Harrington and his wife, Eileen (née O'Sullivan).
+He was educated at the Catholic University of Ireland and Trinity College Dublin.

+As a member of the Irish Parliamentary Party, he represented Westmeath from February 1883 to November 1885.
 In 1885 he was elected for the new constituency of Dublin Harbour, which he represented until his death in 1910.
-He served as Lord Mayor of Dublin three times from 1901–04.
+He served as Lord Mayor of Dublin three times from 1901 to 1904.

-He was educated at the Catholic University of Ireland and Trinity College Dublin.
 He owned two newspapers, United Ireland and the Kerry Sentinel and was a member of the so-called Bantry band of prominent nationalist politicians from the Bantry vicinity.
 They were also more pejoratively known as the Pope's brass band.
 Tim Healy was another prominent member of this unofficial group.

 In 1884, Harrington published a pamphlet, "Maamtrasna Massacres - Impeachment of the Trials" in which he dismantled the Crown Prosecution's case against the eight men accused of the murders of the Joyce family on 17 August 1882.
 He provided evidence that Crown Prosecutor George Bolton had deliberately suppressed evidence that would have acquitted Myles Joyce, who was hanged, and four men who were sentenced to twenty years of penal servitude.